pymc-devs/pymc/docs/source/contributing/developer_guide.md

         grad_vars = list(typefilter(self.free_RVs, continuous_types))
     else:
         ...
-    varnames = [var.name for var in grad_vars]  # In a simple case with only continous RVs,
+    varnames = [var.name for var in grad_vars]  # In a simple case with only continuous RVs,
                                                 # this is all the free_RVs
     extra_vars = [var for var in self.free_RVs if var.name not in varnames]
     return ValueGradFunction(self.logpt, grad_vars, extra_vars, **kwargs)